Definition tables¶

 hp_max = 10,

--- For Lua entities the maximum is not enforced.
+-- For Lua entities, the maximum is not enforced.

--- For players this defaults to `minetest.PLAYER_MAX_HP_DEFAULT`.
+-- For players, this defaults to `core.PLAYER_MAX_HP_DEFAULT` (20).

 breath_max = 0,

--- For players only.
-Defaults to `minetest.PLAYER_MAX_BREATH_DEFAULT`.
+-- Defaults to `core.PLAYER_MAX_BREATH_DEFAULT` (10).

 zoom_fov = 0.0,